loneicewolf/loneicewolf/README.md

   # ♥️ Welcome!
   ### What is this place?
-  ### 🥼 It's my lab, where malware is turned into digital antibodies and vaccines!
+  ### 🥼 It's my lab, where malware is turned into digital antibodies !

 </div>